Skip to main content

 Elements include any of the 8 actions, a tool, or template you can pull onto the Storyboard to begin a workflow.
 This does not include annotations.

 You can have one or more flows on a Storyboard, but will be charged for each autonomous flow.
+Flows located in your Personal team (formerly known as Drafts) cannot be scheduled and therefore cannot be run automatically.
+These flows will not be charged.
 See Tines pricing and packaging here for additional information on our pricing model.

 This is an example of a single flow: